Thomas-De-Praetere/CrystalMod/README.md

 Most enemies are laser resistant therefore using laser turrets on them can be an early game way of losing energy.
 In the late game, you will want to balance because the crystaline energisers will tak up a lot of energy.

+The main "miner" will be a collector similar to the space station which picks up things around it from the ground.

 ### Powered Crystals